datastax/ruby-driver/README.md

 # Known bugs & limitations

-* There are still edge cases around connection errors, and there is no automatic reconnection.
+* No automatic peer discovery.
+* No automatic reconnection on connection failures.
-* JRuby 1.6.8 is not supported, although it should be.
+* JRuby 1.6.8 is not supported, although it probably works fine.
 The only known issue is that connection failures aren't handled gracefully.
-* No automatic peer discovery.
 * Compression is not supported.
 * Large results are buffered in memory until the whole response has been loaded, the protocol makes it possible to start to deliver rows to the client code as soon as the metadata is loaded, but this is not supported yet.
 * There is no cluster introspection utilities (like the `DESCRIBE` commands in `cqlsh`).